DanaBida/TCP-Server--Client/README.md

 # TCP-Server-Client

-*The client implementes in a source file called client.c and the server in server.c.
+The client is implemented in a source file called client.c and the server in server.c.

 Services of the server: connecting, listing directories and downloading files.